- Preparing for Graduate School

 Q: Is there a limit of the number of nominations per Program?

-A: Graduate programs are limited to four (4) nominations among their most qualified prospective students.
+A: Graduate programs are limited to two (2) nominations among their most qualified prospective students.

 Q: Can prospective students nominate themselves?

-A: No, students are unable to nominate themselves.
+A: Students do not nominate themselves.
 Only the Director of Graduate Studies (DGS) in the prospective graduate program can nominate students.
 Contact the graduate program directly and request to be considered for the DOVE Fellowship.

 Q: What do prospective students need to write for the Diversity Statement?

 A: The graduate program will ask nominees to write a narrative statement (no longer than two pages) on how her or his background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
 If applicable, nominees should mention hardships or obstacles that they have overcome to complete their undergraduate education (e.g. low-income and first-generation college students).
 If you have submitted a Diversity Statement (Statement #2) to The Graduate School online application, you have fulfilled the statement requirement.

 Q: What are the review and selection considerations?

 A: An interdepartmental faculty committee reviews all nominations.
 Selection considerations include: